-The Rock-A-Chaws presently support a 21 – 12 record in the 2023 campaign including an 8-2 district record.
+The Rock-A-Chaws finished the 2023 campaign with a 22 – 14 record including an 8-2 district record.
 The Rock-A-Chaws defeated Enterprise, Seminary, and Clarkdale in the playoffs to clinch the South State title.

 The Rock-A-Chaws team is led by Senior outfielder Seth Farni, who has committed to Ole Miss.
 Along with Farni, notable seniors on the team include Hill Gainey, who has committed to East Mississippi Community College, Hugh LeMasters, who has also committed to East Mississippi Community College, and Kyle Stegall, who has committed to Pearl River Community College.
 Junior Chesley Rhodes has been chosen to play for the West Futures All-Stars team, and freshman Wiley Mossy has been selected for the West Rising Stars team.

 Brad Corley was named the Varsity Baseball Coach in the spring of 2020.
 Corley was drafted out of high school by the Colorado Rockies in the 16th round but opted to go to Mississippi State University where he played for Ron Polk.
 He played at MSU from 2003-05 and was a first-team All-American in 2004.
 In 2005, Corley was drafted in the second round by the Pittsburgh Pirates and played in their organization for 4 1/2 years before being traded to the Rockies where he played from 2009-11.
 Corley has been on the baseball staff at Saint Stanislaus since 2015.